therapywindow/therapywindow.github.io/low-cost-clinic.md

 A proportion of my week is reserved for my low cost clinic.
 These slots cost £25 a session whether for an individual or a couple and regardless of the type of work you want to do together.

-The low-cost clinic is intended to facilitate financial access for people who don't have access to funds or wealth that would enable them to pay for a standard slot.
+The low-cost clinic is intended to facilitate financial access for people who don't have the income or other wealth that would enable them to pay for a standard slot.
+There is no need to explain or justify your financial circumstances -- if you feel you would benefit from seeing me but it would cause you genuine hardship to pay my full fee, that is enough.
+Demand for these spaces is high and it may be some time before I can see you, but please do get in touch if you would like to arrange a consultation and join the waiting list.

-I offer an initial free-of-charge consultation where we can think together about whether we're a good fit.

-Demand for these spaces is very high and I operate a waiting list.
-Please get in touch to be added.

 You can get the ball rolling by contacting me: [effywesttherapy@gmail.com](mailto:effywesttherapy@gmail.com).